mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/accessing_data.rst.txt

 Accessing Site Data
 *******************

-In order to model the PWV absorption for a given date and time, SuomiNet data for that date must be available on your local machine.
-Downloading and accessing new SuomiNet data is handled by the ``pwv_atm`` module.
+In order to model the PWV absorption for a given date and time, GPS measurements for that date must be available on your local machine.
+Accessing and downloading new GPS data is handled by the ``pwv_atm`` module.

 Checking For Available Data
 ===========================